Jollywatt/typst-fletcher/docs/sections/1-intro.typ

 #raw(block: true, lang: "typ", "#import \"@preview/fletcher:" + VERSION + "\" as fletcher: diagram, node, edge")

 Diagrams contain #[@node]s and #[@edge]s.
-Nodes contain content and can have various shapes and styles, while edges snap to nodes and can be given @edge.marks and #[@edge.label]s.
+Nodes contain content and can have various shapes and styles, while edges snap to nodes and can be given @edge.marks[marks] and @edge.label[labels].
-Nodes and edges can be placed in a @diagram, or directly into a CeTZ canvas.
+Nodes and edges can be placed in a @diagram, or @draw-in-cetz[directly into a CeTZ canvas].

 When placed in @diagram, nodes and edges are arranged on a @flexigrids[flexible coordinate grid].